by Mike Ricotta - August 28, 2018

 As more and more business takes place in the cloud, the risk of cyberattacks increases.
 Costing business just over $650 billion in 2018 according to a report conducted by ForgeRock.
 Even though cloud hosting providers typically maintain strict security protocols, the cloud environment is huge and stores an incredible amount of data.
 This magnitude of rich and varied data is a perfect target for would-be cyber attackers.
 It is very likely that the arms race between hosting providers and cybercriminals is just beginning.
 This increasing risk definitely necessitates hiring support services like 24/7 cloud monitoring and support.

-When you make the transition to a cloud-based service, you are essentially giving the keys to your business to a third party.
-However, your legal protections should be detailed in the support services agreement you receive from the cloud solutions provider.
+When you make the transition to a cloud-based service, you are essentially giving the keys to your business to a third party – this is an important consideration when figuring out how to find the best web hosting service.
+Your legal protections should be detailed in the support services agreement you receive from the cloud solutions provider.
 Remember, you are the client and it is in the hosting providers best interest to keep you happy.
 There is a small added risk because, in theory, your data is available to employees of the hosting service.
 Technicians servicing your account have access to your data and others, not directly servicing your account, may have shared access privileges.

 Even though the risks above could be significant, the benefits are impossible to ignore.
-As we begin to recognize that cloud is global community data and specific protection standards need to be developed to preserve the integrity of that data the oversite dialogue will accelerate.
+As we begin to recognize that cloud is global community data and specific protection standards need to be developed to preserve the integrity of that data the oversight dialogue will accelerate.
 We may see cloud hosting costs tier by levels of security offered or we may see some attempts at government regulation.
 In the end, all the transformative stages of human history are coupled with new and different risks.
+This muddies the waters of understanding how to find the best web hosting service, but that’s part of the excitement of change.